ajeeth-k47/Bakery/README.md

 8. **Navigation Flow**
    - Home → Order → Success, all controlled via buttons.
-   - Direct URL navigation is not encouraged but supported.

 9. **Error Handling**
    - Graceful display of fallback error messages from API failures.